blowmage/minitestbook/ch2-tdd-cycle.md

     2 runs, 2 assertions, 1 failures, 0 errors, 0 skips
 {terminal}

 Not only does our original test pass again, but our new test `test_hello_to_matz` no longer errors.
-We are making progress.
-But our new test isn't passing yet, so we have some work to do.
-Let's update the HelloWorld#hello method to make it pass.
+We are making progress, but our new test isn't passing yet, so we have some work to do.
+Let's update the `HelloWorld#hello` method to make it pass.

 Make it Green
 -------------

 When we were writing our tests we put ourselves in the mindset of the consumers of our code.
 We thought through what API we wanted to use, not just what was easy to expose.
 Now that we are changing our code I want to change mindset once again.
 I want to put on the personality of the Worst Programmer in the World.
 I want to take any and all shortcuts needed to get the test to pass.
 I want to intentionally write bad or buggy code.

 How would the Worst Programmer in the World make this test pass?
 Probably hard code the implementation.
-So let's do that.
+So let's do that:

     class HelloWorld
       def hello(name = nil)